MicrosoftDocs/azure-ai-docs/articles/search/hybrid-search-how-to-query.md

 + Optimize query behaviors by controlling text and vector inputs

 > [!NOTE]
 > New in [**2024-09-01-preview**](/rest/api/searchservice/documents/search-post?view=rest-searchservice-2024-09-01-preview&preserve-view=true) is the ability to target filters to just the vector subqueries in a hybrid request.
 This gives you more precision over how filters are applied.
-For more information, see [scope filters to vector subqueries](#hybrid-search-with-filters-scoped-to-vector-subqueries-preview) in this article.
+For more information, see [targeting filters to vector subqueries](#hybrid-search-with-filters-targeting-vector-subqueries-preview) in this article.

 <!-- To improve relevance in a hybrid query, use these parameters: